-Banganup Lake remains at potential risk of a threshold response in ecohydrological state, despite slightly increased groundwater levels which resulted in the site's compliance during the reporting period.
-The native sedge, Baumea articulata, which was present in moderate to high abundance prior to 2008, has declined rapidly since and was absent from the transect for the first time in 2017.
+The vegetation at Banganup Lake remains at potential risk of a threshold response in ecohydrological state despite increased groundwater levels, which resulted in the site's compliance during the reporting period.
+A threshold response is where particular 'groups' of species that prefer wetter conditions may be lost from the ecosystem due to excessive drying.
+The native sedge, Baumea articulata, which was present in moderate to high abundance before 2008 is now absent from the transect.

-Spread of exotic species continues to be a significant driver of floristic change at Jandakot wetlands with all sites monitored in 2017 recording moderate to large increases in exotic cover-abundance since baseline monitoring.
+Spread of exotic species continues to be a significant driver of floristic change at Jandakot wetlands, with all sites monitored in 2018 recording moderate to large increases in exotic cover-abundance since baseline monitoring.